bioinform/Daedalus/README.md

        ${sampleSheet}
 ```

 The manifest file contains all parameters needed for the pipeline to run.
-Sample specific tuning of parameters or any updates to the parameters can be acheived by editing the manifest file generated.
+Sample specific tuning of parameters or any updates to the parameters can be achieved by editing the manifest file generated.
 After edits are complete, the pipeline can be submitted using the manifest file alone.

 ### Submit Pipeline Run